 The big challenge in answering this question is that not all communities are the same and it really depends on the culture or community to define what makes an Elder.

 One common trait among Indigenous Elders is a deep spirituality that influences every aspect of their lives and teachings.
 They strive to show by example - by living their lives according to deeply ingrained principles, values and teachings.

 Being an Elder is not defined by age, but rather Elders are recognized because they have earned the respect of their community through wisdom, harmony and balance of their actions in their teachings.
 In First Nation Elder vs Senior, we take a closer look at the importance of effective communication.

 Being an Elder is not gender-specific as in my own experience I know both male and female Elders.

 While the exact role of Elders may change from community to community, there are common principles that Elders try to instill in their community members such as respect for the natural world and that the earth is their mother.
-Indigenous Elders are deeply committed to share their knowledge, provide guidance, teach others to respect the natural world, to learn to listen and feel the rhythms of the elements and seasons.
+Indigenous Elders are deeply committed to sharing their knowledge, providing guidance, teaching others to respect the natural world, to learn to listen and feel the rhythms of the elements and seasons.

 In some communities, when families move apart, Elders will travel to visit the family members in order to keep in touch and to prevent them from forgetting their connections.
 In some jurisdictions, Elders have a real presence in the schools.
 Some Elders have also formed organizations, with regular meetings and websites such as the BC Elders Gathering.